Why Company Pension Plans Don’t Make Sense in Germany

 Really, the big picture is not difficult.

 It begins with saving for your first home.
 Your first home provides the best return and also offers you the best old-age insurance.
-Importantly you can avoid the risk of dead money that exists with a company pension plan.
+Importantly, you can avoid the risk of dead money with a company pension plan.

-If you already have a home, or a wonderfully low rent and don't like the idea of an investment home, then the second-best solution is to invest in ETFs.
-We suggest doing that through a tax wrapper if it is potentially for your retirement.
-A smaller tax bill offsets the low fees.
+If you already have a home or a wonderfully low rent and don't like the idea of an investment home, then the second-best solution is to invest in ETFs.
+We suggest doing that through a tax shield such as a Private Pension Plan.

-Unless you have a very generous employer that more or less triples your direct pension plan contribution, with a contract that allows you to cancel when you want to buy your first home, just don't go for it.
+Unless you are the MD and the company pension plan does not come with the return-killing guarantee requirement, don't go for it.
 Save in a bank account.
 You can also save in well-spread ETFs.
-Just keep in mind that if you do so and the ETFs perform poorly you may have to wait some extra months to buy a home.
+You can also use a private pension plan as collateral when purchasing that first home if you don't have one yet.
+Remember that if you do so and the ETFs perform poorly, you may have to wait extra months to buy a home.

-If you already have a direct company pension plan but only for a few years, then you may not have paid all your upfront costs yet.
-You are then typically better off canceling your contract if you can or stopping contributing.
-You will have to check if the insurance company levies an extra penalty on withdrawal, and of course, if you are allowed to cancel and withdraw the money.
+If you already have a direct company pension plan but only for a few years, then you may not have paid for all your upfront costs yet.
+You are nearly always better off canceling your contract if you can or stopping contributing.